pranay5255/pranay5255/README.md

   - Yudai v2 – offline data analyst for product & growth teams
   - solo-server – localhost drop-in server for open LLMs
 - 🕸️ **Crypto Infra:**
   - AI-powered governance tools for DAOs (L2 Mode)
-  - Flash-combo UI + Python assembler for NoFeeSwap
-  - Built Ethereum devtools + L2 analytics from scratch
-- 🧠 **Learning:** Verifiable rewards, activation tricks, TinyML, open hardware wallets
+- 🧠 **Learning:** Verifiable rewards, activation tricks
-- 🧵 **Recent focus:** Merging AI reasoning with tokenized state – from local LLMs to on-chain proof systems
 - ❤️ **Philosophy:** I thrive on exploring AI and crypto research, and I'm passionate about shipping products that users genuinely find valuable and love to use.

 ---